NYC Revealed

 S1 E10

-Getting water from upstate reservoirs to the taps of over 8.5 million people in New York City is no easy feat.
-From purification, through thousands of miles of underground tunnels, this is how New York City gets its water.
+Getting water from upstate reservoirs to the taps of over 8.5 million people in New York City is no easy feat; from purification, through thousands of miles of underground tunnels, this is how New York City gets its water.